-Conflicts of interest are not specifically regulated by the current law; the SCBP, however, recommends that, as far as possible, conflicts of interest should be avoided.
-Should a conflict arise, the respective board member shall inform the chair who, in turn, shall request a decision by the full board (without participation of the individual concerned).
+Conflicts of interest are not specifically regulated by the current law.
+The SCBP, however, recommends that, as far as possible, conflicts of interest should be avoided.
+Should a conflict arise, the respective board member must inform the chair who, in turn, shall request a decision by the full board (without participation of the individual concerned).
 Most scholars and the SCBP recommend that the conflicted individual should abstain from the decision-making (i.e., board discussions and voting) relating to the conflict.
-Our point of view is that it is advisable that such decisions are made by way of a double vote, i.e., that votes with and without the conflicted individual take place, with a decision requiring in principle two positive votes.
+Our point of view is that such decisions should generally be made by way of a double vote, i.e., that votes with and without the conflicted individual take place, with a decision requiring in principle two positive votes.
 This avoids conflicted individuals withholding information and escaping liability.
-Other possible measures are a 'dealing at arm's-length' and third-party fairness opinions.
-Moreover, in specific situations (such as a takeover or going private transaction) it can be advisable to establish an independent board committee consisting of board members who have no financial interest in the transaction or any other potential conflict of interest.
-The independent board committee represents the board in all matters relevant to the transaction and prepares the decisionmaking by the board, while a separate decision by the independent board committee is recommended as well.
+Other possible measures to address conflicts are a 'dealing at arm's length' and third-party fairness opinions.
+Moreover, in specific situations (such as a takeover or going private transaction) it can be advisable to establish an independent board committee consisting of board members who have neither a financial interest in the transaction nor any other potential conflict of interest.
+The independent board committee represents the board in all matters relevant to the transaction and prepares the decision-making by the board, while a separate decision by the independent board committee is recommended as well.
 The goal of the board in conflict-of-interest situations is to avoid (apart from reputation risk) liability claims.
-Contrary to other legislation, agreements between the company and a board member or a member of senior management are not per se excluded, but the requirement of 'dealing at arm's length' must be rigorously applied, and contracts above 1,000 Swiss francs need to be in writing.
-In addition, it may be recommendable to provide for a special approval by the non-conflicted board members or, potentially, by a shareholders' meeting.
-The current revision of company legislation provides for a new provision dealing with conflicts of interests of members of the board and senior management (draft Article 717a CO), which essentially turns the recommendations of the SCBP into law.
+Agreements between the company and a board member or a member of the senior management are not per se excluded, but the requirement of 'dealing at arm's length' must be rigorously applied, and contracts above 1,000 Swiss francs need to be in writing.
+In addition, it may be recommendable to provide for a special approval by the nonconflicted board members or, potentially, by a shareholders' meeting.
+The current revision of company legislation provides for a new provision dealing with conflicts of interests of board members and senior management,18 which essentially turns the recommendations of the SCBP into law.